zihanzhao1999/CapstoneProject/README.md

 Our group aim to find better models with higher prediction accuracy to assist healthcare providers with patients’ diagnoses.

 For now, we have implemented different models to be trained on the ground truth pathology and differential diagnosis.
 Please refer to `predict_pathology` and `predict_differential_diagnosis` folder.

-Based on the best model(LSTM) and a simple inquiry system we invented, we implemented the Auto Diagnosis System.
+Also, based on the best model(LSTM) and a simple inquiry system we invented, we implemented the Auto Diagnosis System.
+Moreover, we have implemented a Streamlit app for the AD System.
 Please refer to `AD_system`.

 ## Requirments: